html-graph/html-graph.github.io/content/resize-reactive-nodes.md

 title: Resize Reactive Nodes
 ---

-## Resize Reactive Nodes
+## Resize-Reactive Nodes

-To enable built-in resize-reactive nodes, call the `setResizeReactiveNodes` method on `CanvasBuilder`.
+To enable built-in resize-reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `setResizeReactiveNodes` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()